bcgov/pims/.github/helpers/jira-api/README.md

 ### Project Key

 Signifies what board in JIRA to post to within the IMB space.

+### Level Flags

+String that holds the key words of dependencies we would like to update.
+Any arrangement of the following will be accepted and read:

+- PATCH
+- MINOR
+- MAJOR

+If something other than the above is entered it will not be processed.
+Each key word should be seperated by a space.

 ## Other scripts in this space